Touch rugby in England is somewhat of a joke.

 Touch requires speed, footwork, positional sense, finishing ability and a swivel for a neck.
 It makes you think differently about space, how to create it, how to exploit it.
 Haskell recognises the importance of these skills; he knows where 15s is heading.

 And yet, Touch and 15s in England are run entirely independently.

 After 2 years solely playing Touch, I believe I am a far better rugby player than I ever was before.
 I left 15s with average handling ability – nothing noteworthy.
 Returning to a size 5 ball now, I feel like Quade Cooper, Harlem Globetrotter.

 It is my belief that Touch should overtake 7s as the 15s off-season development sport, and that 7s should take its rightful place as a sport in its own right.
 Bar a few high-profile players (Vakatawa, Ioane, Sonny Bill), it is becoming increasingly difficult to make the transition between 15s and 7s, far more stars fail than succeed (Habana, Cummins, Cooper, Messam, Hayne).
 Diverging tactics and style of play mean 7s relevance as a development sport is becoming less and less.

 Touch has opened my eyes to how rugby truly works.
 And it can open up the whole of Europe’s eyes too.
 I am tired of being told Southern Hemisphere players have higher skillsets.
 Let’s do something about it, and start taking Touch seriously.

-A sport nut, originally from Cornwall, UK, now coaching Women’s Rugby 7s in Copenhagen, Denmark.
+A sport nut, originally from the UK, now coaching Women’s 7s in a “Tier 3” country.